XIQUQIX/Pneumonia-Classification/README.md

 # Pneumonia-Classification
-applied CNN, ResNet, DenseNet and GAN for the classifiaction job
+Applied CNN, ResNet, DenseNet and GAN for the classifiaction job